Holiday inspiration currently loading...

 Your Accommodation in Ullapool

 A favourite for many years, your accommodation in Ullapool is something of a local institution, run by the same family since its inception in 1969.
-Café, bar, restaurant, hotel and bookshop all rolled in to one hugely appealing package, set just a street’s width back from the loch.
-The bustling hub of the ground floor doesn’t really prepare you for the calm and space of the first-floor guest-only lounge, all earthy colours, mid-century modern furniture and a well-stocked honesty bar.
-Rooms are of similar feel, peaceful and cosy, with a selection of books from the bookshop, leaning towards Scottish literature, travel and social topics.
+Café, bar, restaurant, hotel and bookshop all rolled into one hugely appealing package.
+The bustling hub of the ground floor makes way for peaceful, cosy rooms stocked with a selection of books from the bookshop.

 Enjoy a hearty breakfast this morning, before taking to the tarmac for one of the best driving routes anywhere.
 Part of the 500-mile journey that’s been called Scotland’s Route 66, you’re heading north through the vast open spaces of wild Sutherland, daunting peaks and sparkling lochs at every turn.
-At the very north-west corner of the UK mainland, the road turns east and carries you along the north coast, alongside the fabulous beaches around Loch Eriboll, across the bridge at Tongue, through Strathnaver on the way to your next stop at the village of Melvich.
+At the very north-west corner of the UK mainland, the road turns east and carries you along the north coast, alongside the fabulous beaches around Loch Eriboll, across the bridge at Tongue, through Strathnaver on the way to your next stop at Scotland’s northernmost town, Thurso.

 Whenever we drive Scotland’s 500-mile North Coast touring route, we never fail to find something new.
 Emanating off the main roads, you’ll find a web of smaller routes, those to the north often winding through undiscovered hamlets and terminating at hidden harbours.
 Head a little south, and you’re in the vast, mysterious ‘Flow Country,’ the most jaw-dropping environment we’d urge you to explore – often having this immense landscape all to yourself.